Caderk/playground/spotify-explorer/README.md

 - 🎵 Query global Spotify data (not personal listening history)
 - 🔍 Search by genre, popularity, and followers
+- 🎤 **Build playlists from top songs of the most followed artists**
-- � Browse available genres
+- 📊 Browse available genres
-- �💾 Smart caching to reduce API calls
+- 💾 Smart caching to reduce API calls
 - 🎨 Beautiful table formatting in the terminal
 - 📝 **Export track results to importable playlist files**